IceCremeCore/icecremecore-website/README.md

 # IceCremeCore Website
-The new Official Website for IceCremeCore
+The new Official IceCremeCore Website.